Agnes Fay Morgan: Early years

-It is not known whether the University of Illinois extended an offer to Morgan, but in any case, she interviewed for a faculty position at Berkeley.
+It is not known whether the University of Illinois extended an offer to Morgan, but in any case, she interviewed for a faculty position at Berkeley in the Department of Home Economics.
 She had an interview scheduled with the college's dean, but he sent his wife and his teenage daughter to conduct it.
-She accepted the Berkeley job, which was in the Department of Home Economics.
-The position paid $1,800; male faculty members at the university were paid $2,400 with a doctorate and $1,800 without one.
+She accepted the position, which paid $1,800; male faculty members at the university were paid $2,400 with a doctorate and $1,800 without one.
 When Morgan arrived at Berkeley, she found that she had to teach courses in nutrition and dietetics.
+In 1915, Morgan became a faculty member in the Nutrition department at the University of California at Berkeley.
 Despite her chemistry background, she characterized dietetics as "a subject I knew nothing about and nobody else knew much about at that time."
 She said that she had to research the curriculum "mostly out of German medical journals."

 One of Morgan's stated interests was to lead a program of research into household practices; she did not want to teach traditional home economics principles if they could not be supported by science.
-This meant that her students were required to possess a science background that was more stringent than other U.S. home economics programs.
-Consequently, her graduates found themselves prepared for roles that had not usually been open to traditional home economics graduates, such as hospital nutrition management and teaching in the basic sciences.
+This meant that her students were required to possess a science background that was more stringent than other U.S. home economics programs, and also that her graduates found themselves prepared for roles that had not usually been open to traditional home economics graduates, such as hospital nutrition management and teaching in the basic sciences.